-Forest Landscapes - Protection, Cycles, Connections and Choices - Kate Battishall & Darcy Vickers - Forest Education Foundation
+6.e) Forest Landscapes - Protection, Cycles, Connections and Choices - Kate Battishall & Darcy Vickers -Forest Education Foundation

 Visit local forest areas surrounding Hobart and explore how forests can be used as a focus for teaching and learning across the geography curriculum (Grade 7-12).
 Participants will explore the concept of forest literacy and steps towards building environmental maturity amongst students through interactive, field-based activities and discussion.
 Please note this trip will require participants to be equipped for short walks through different field sites.

-This fieldwork will provide an insight into the growth of the CBD of Hobart and the continuing impact of the Hobart Rivulet through its water catchment.
-The fieldwork will traverse part of the rivulet.
+This fieldtrip will provide an insight into the growth of the CBD of Hobart and the continuing impact of the Hobart Rivulet through its water catchment.
+The fieldtrip will traverse part of the rivulet.
 Some parts of the rivulet are now underground in the city centre.
 The rivulet as it enters the CBD is now part of the Hobart City Linear Park.

 More recently in 2016 the rivulet banks gave way and “Lake Myer” was formed on the Myer Department store construction site and in 2018 flooding from the rivulet in part contributed to a Hundred Million Dollar damage bill for Hobart.

-A mini bus will be used for part of the trip participants should note walking is required.
-The fieldwork is subject to weather conditions.
+Participants should note walking is required.
+The fieldtrip is subject to weather conditions.